top of page

 Clearly, the golden years of making money comes during your late thirties.

-Extending this beyond the age of 40 reinforces this observation even more:
+Extending this beyond the age of 40 makes this observation even more pronounced:

 At age 40, assuming your salary remains stagnant at $15,000 a month, it’ll take you only about 6 to 8 years to recover all the income that you have earned over the span of your economic life since graduation, again excluding any ex-gratia payments.